mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 published: true
 ---

+Are you a Developer?
+Have you ever needed to setup DNS over TLS for your Domain Nameserver?

 This post introduces a new CoreDNS Plugin that allows for fully automatic TLS certificates in CoreDNS.
 No more worrying about expiring certificates and no need to setup external programms such as certbot.
 CoreDNS can handle it all for you. \
 TLDR: https://github.com/mariuskimmina/coredns-tlsplus